Starting A Bonsai From Seed – A Guide For Years 1 To 5

 As the tree approaches its first birthday you may need to repot it, especially if you have been growing it in a small pot.
 The tree is probably going to have filled it with roots during the last year.

-However, If you’ve planted in the ground or in a larger pot.
-This is 50/50.
+However, If you’ve planted in the ground or in a larger pot then this is 50/50.
 I’d personally leave it and not repot for another year, but you could repot the tree at this point.
 The benefit of doing it now is that you can get in early and remove the tap root and start building your root structure.
 (Read my guide on – How To Remove The Tap Root)

 However for a 1 year old tree, it’s not going to make much difference leaving it an extra year to get a little stronger and then doing this when its 2.
 The choice is yours.
 Maybe do half your seedling after a year and the other half after 2 years.
 Find what you personally prefer to do.